THE THREE WORKS OF GRACE

 For this reason the historical fulfillment of the third platform of redemption must of necessity take place along with and as a result of, and not before, the personal fulfillment.

-As we understand what the Lord God is doing, the personal fulfillment of the third work of grace has begun now, will continue throughout the thousand-year Kingdom Age, and will attain its climax in the descent of the Tabernacle of God to the earth, as described in the last two chapters of the Book of Revelation.
+As we understand what the Lord God is doing, the personal fulfillment of the third work of grace has begun now, will continue throughout the thousand-year Kingdom Age, and will attain its climax in the descent of the Tabernacle of God to the earth, as described in the last two chapters of the book of Revelation.

 With respect to the first work of grace, we can say, “I have been saved,” meaning that our sins have been forgiven and God has touched us with Divine Life.